Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 A red warning message may appear, stating that the duration of the simulation exceeds the maximum runtime.
 The defined maximum runtime of 30000 seconds will be enough for this simulation, therefore, please proceed by clicking on ‘Start’:

-The simulation run takes from 2 to 3 hours to finish.
+The simulation run takes about 70 minutes to finish.
 At this point, you can access the post-processing environment by clicking on ‘Solution Fields’ or ‘Post-process results’:

 The drag and lift coefficients are available in the ‘Force and moment coefficients’ tab: